eHarmony/aloha/src/site/markdown/model_formats.md

 ```

 Either way, the submodel is expected to be a model that takes the same input type as the Segmentation model itself
-and the submodel should have an output type dicated by the [subModelOutputType](#aS_subModelOutputType) value.
+and the submodel should have an output type dictated by the [subModelOutputType](#aS_subModelOutputType) value.

 #### (S) subModelOutputType

-`subModelOutputType` determined the output type of the submodel.  `subModelOutputType` must be one of:
+`subModelOutputType` is determined by the output type of the submodel.  `subModelOutputType` must be one of:

 * Byte
 * Short